suddjian/alpaca-cli/README.md

 npm install -g alpaca-cli
 ```

-This will add the `alpaca` command to your terminal.
+This will install the `alpaca` command globally.

 Get an api key from https://alpaca.markets, and configure your alpaca cli: